 - Tommy Corcoran and Germany Smith were great defenders, but they couldn’t hit at all.
 Their Hall Ratings are 20 and 34, respectively.

 - Hughie Jennings, of course, is already in the Hall of Fame.
 He basically got in through an incredible 5-year peak, as his Hall Rating is just 87.
-He also won three pennants as manager of the Detroit Tigers, so that likely had something to do with his induction.
+He also won three pennants as manager of the Detroit Tigers, so that likely helped his case.

 One shortstop who didn’t appear in these rankings was Monte Ward.
 Ward split time as a pitcher and shortstop, so he has something of an odd career.
 In 1890, W.I.
 Harris of the Wheeling Register compared Glasscock to his peers and the name that appeared most often was Ward’s:

 There are only two short stops who can approach Glasscock in fielding.
 These are Ward and Williamson; only one who can equal him in brilliant plays-Ward; none that can excel him in batting, and only one-Ward again-who can equal him in base running.

 Ward was a great fielder, though he doesn’t rate as highly as Glasscock (by advanced or traditional metrics).
 Ward also was a below average hitter.
 Ward certainly could pitch (before ruining his arm) and was a great baserunner, though.
 Ned Williamson rates as an excellent fielder, but he only played four seasons at short (the rest at third).
 Those happen to be his worst defensive years (by Total Zone).
 He could hit about as well as Glasscock, but not nearly as long (he managed just 1,159 hits).

 So, I think it’s pretty clear—Jack Glasscock was the best shortstop of the 19th century.